Lea Wood

-Lea Wood (born 18 August 1984) is a British auto racing driver and mechanic, employed at his father's garage based in Hereford.
+Lea Wood (born 18 August 1984) is a British racing driver and mechanic, employed at his father's garage based in Hereford.
 He has competed previously in the British Touring Car Championship.

 Racing career

 Early years

 He started club level karting in 1995 and progressed to the Mendips (Bristol) Raceway Minirod series, where he was champion in 2000.
 From 2001 he spent three years in oval Hot Rod racing in the south of England.
 In 2004 he competed in the BRSCC Super Silhouette Championship, driving an Audi TT.
 After finishing as runner-up in 2006 with a Vauxhall Tigra, he won the drivers title in 2007 in the Tigra.
 For 2008 he competed in the Renault Clio Cup, finishing 16th overall with a best race finish of second place at Oulton Park.
 He made a one-off appearance in 2009 in the Welsh Sports & Saloon Car series, winning his class in a Renault Clio.